Argentina v Peru (1978 FIFA World Cup): Controversy

 Several players of the Peruvian team maintained that, in their opinion, suspicious irregularities or bribery had taken place.
-In 1986, Juan Carlos Oblitas declared to the press that he felt "ashamed", then stating that he thought that "this match was not normal".
+In 1986, Juan Carlos Oblitas declared to the press that he felt "ashamed", stating that he thought that "this match was not normal".
 In 2003, Oblitas announced that the dictator Videla and Kissinger had been present in the Peruvian locker room, a few minutes before the start of the game.
 In 2018, two starting players of the 1978 Peruvian team, José Velásquez and Germán Leguía had also declared that Videla and Kissinger entered the Peruvian locker room and read a message from Morales Bermúdez to the players.
 Both former players declared that the visit was interpreted by the Peruvian team as a threat.
 Velásquez also said that although he lacked evidence, he knew several Peruvian managers and six players who participated to fix the match, naming Rodulfo Manzo, Raúl Gorriti, Juan José Muñante and goalkeeper Ramón Quiroga, the latter being born Argentine.
 In an investigation carried out by Fernández Moores for Radio Continental, journalist Carlos Juvenal said that the captain of the Peruvian squad, Héctor Chumpitaz confessed to him about "additional money" but added that he would never admit it publicly.